 Reindeer- The main life source of the Tsaatan people

 The great hospitality and warm talks, the groom and his relatives started to pack all belongings and loaded them on white horses.
 There were nine white horses outside the teepee, the color white is symbolizing without dirtiness or anything bad spirits, and it represents happiness, luckiness or generally all the good fortune.
-It was like a fairy tale that fiancé comes to his loved woman on white horse.
-The bride’s belongings are too minimal compared to westerns, but there were all necessary things to live in the mountains.
+It was like a fairy tale that fiancé comes to his loved woman on a white horse.
+The bride’s belongings are too minimal compared to westerns, but there were all the necessary things to live in the mountains.

 The gorgeous horses - the wedding transport of Tsaatan tribe